-The day prior, hundreds of Synergy Quantum students had held another walkout where, according to Synergy, several students suffered minor injuries caused by jumping over the front gate while it was locked.
+The day prior, several Synergy Quantum students had held another walkout where, according to a representative from Union Del Barrio, several students suffered minor injuries caused by jumping over the front gate while it was locked.
+Synergy states that only 20 students had walked out on Wednesday and that they received no reports of students with injuries.

 Teacher Ricardo Lopez was present at the front gate on Thursday and, after having received images from the school regarding some of the student’s injuries, decided it was best to open the gate to allow the kids to easily walk out, minimizing potential harm from occurring again.